 - As yogurt contains high quantities of calcium, which helps strengthen bones, this can also help improve your teeth.
 Calcium assists in maintaining bone density.

-- With yogurts contain rich probiotics (active cultures), known to have good bacteria.
+- Yogurts contain rich probiotics (active cultures), known to have good bacteria.
 The bacteria within the probiotics can help fight harmful bacteria in the mouth and gums.

 - Sugar-free yogurts help to reduce the acidity in the mouth.
-The decrease in oral acidity helps break down harmful bacteria that may cause cavities.
+Decreased oral acidity helps break down harmful bacteria that may cause cavities.